ravibhavsar/aws-sdk-service-wrapper/README.md

 ## Introduction

-[aws-sdk-service-wrapper] is a wrapper around aws service functions. e.g sns service: publish fucntion
+[aws-sdk-service-wrapper] is a wrapper around aws service functions. e.g sns service: publish function
 When [aws-sdk] is widely used in the project, (especially in serverless lambda), logic needs to be written to call `.promise()` function for each services you use.
 And also handling of the aws error gets repetitive.
 To avoid this, this wrapper can be used.